pyeventsourcing/esdbclient/README.md

 The optional `filter_exclude`, `filter_include` and `filter_by_stream_name` arguments
 work in the same way as they do in the `read_all()` method.

-The optional `timeout` argument is a Python `float` that sets a deadline for the completion of the gRPC operation.
+The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.

 The optional `credentials` argument can be used to override call credentials derived from the connection string URI.